jfloresc/CSA/README.md

 This method consists of a distance dependent simulated annealing and an evolutionary algorithm (see references below).

 This major rewrite allows for the implementation of new Hamiltonian and objective functions using a Base class as template.
 Crossover and mutations are designed according to the problem to solve.
+The same for the distance function.

 A random generator class was implemented to facilitate future parallel CSA.